goodai-jose-solorzano/FlatWorld/README.md

 In multi-agent mode, the observation is batched, so its shape will be Bx4x20 by default. `B` cannot be 1 unless the `squeeze` parameter is set to `False`.

+## Episodes

+Episodes end when the agent consumes a green food, blue food, hits a fence, or is eaten by a predator.
+An episode also ends if the cumulative reward of the agent reaches -1 (by default).

+With every step the agent is awarded -0.01 rewards, unless a `default_reward` parameter is passed to the constructor of the environment.

+To change the cumulative reward lower bound, override the `get_min_cumulative_reward` method of `FlatWorldConfig`.

 ## Info